DMan1629/InstaEat/README.md

 ## **Custom Foods:**
+Custom Foods are food items with new consumption values.
+They allow creation of "new" foods.

 #### Setting Custom Food:
 1. Make sure you are doing this while logged into the game and not through the console.
 2. Make sure you are Op or have the permission: `instaeat.command`.